Shimura data and corners: topology: The continuous map from the Borel--Serre to the Baily--Borel compactification

 Corollary~\ref{4I} says that ``the geodesic action of $A_Q$ is visible only in the imaginary part, formed with respect to $\adm(Q)$''.
 It remains to obtain sufficient control on the effect of the action on the imaginary part.
-For an admissibe parabolic sub-group $Q_j$ of $P$, consider the complex analytic map
+For an admissible parabolic subgroup $Q_j$ of $P$, consider the complex analytic map

 of $\FX$ to the rational boundary components associated to $Q_j \,$.
 For any connected component $\FX^0$ of $\FX$, denote by $C(\FX^0,P_j)$ the image of the map $\im_j$ from Definition~\ref{2D}.
 According to \cite[Prop.~4.15~(b)]{P1}, using additive notation, $C(\FX^0,P_j)$ is an open convex cone in the real vector space $U_j(\BR)(-1)$ of purely imaginary elements of $U_j(\BC)$. \emph{Via} the parameterization